 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires that management make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of expenses incurred during the reporting period.
-Actual results could differ from those reported amounts.
+Actual results could differ from those estimates.

 Note 2.
-Net Loss Per Share
+Loss per Share

-Basic net loss per share is computed on the basis of the weighted-average number of shares outstanding for the reporting period.
+Basic loss per share is computed on the basis of the weighted-average number of shares outstanding for the reporting period.
 The Company has computed its weighted-average shares outstanding for all periods presented excluding those common shares issued and outstanding that remain subject to the Company's repurchase rights.
-Diluted net loss per share is computed on the basis of the weighted-average number of common shares plus dilutive potential common shares outstanding using the treasury-stock method.
+Diluted loss per share is computed on the basis of the weighted-average number of common shares plus dilutive potential common shares outstanding using the treasury-stock method.
 Potential dilutive common shares consist of common shares issued and outstanding subject to the Company's repurchase rights, outstanding stock options and outstanding warrants.
-All potential dilutive common shares were excluded from the calculation of diluted net loss per share because the representative share increments would be anti-dilutive.